BrunaGil25/covid-vaccination-analysis/README.md

 - `statsmodels`
 - `scipy`

-You can find the full set of images in the `/images` folder of this repository.
+You can find the full set of images in this repository.

 ## Requirements